jipsen/matheditor/README.md

 - Enable cursor up/down movement in text
 - Get backspace working in Android
 - Fix copy/paste, especially with formulas
-- Make editing on smartphones and tablets convenient
+- Make editing on smartphones and tablets convenient (e.g. prevent scrolling to top of textbox)

 Would be nice: